 Each fiscal year, unrecognized tax benefits may be adjusted upon the closing of the statute of limitations for income tax returns filed in various jurisdictions.
-The total amount of unrecognized tax benefits that would reduce income tax expense and the effective income tax rate, if recognized, is \$410, \$512 and \$1,179 as of March 31, 2014, 2013 and 2012, respectively.
-Although it would be difficult to anticipate the final outcome on timing of resolution of any particular uncertain tax position, the Company anticipates \$44 of unrecognized tax benefits will reverse during the twelve month period ending March 31, 2015 due to settlement or expiration of statute of limitations on open tax years.
-Not all of these benefits are expected to have an impact on the effective tax rate as they are realized.
+The total amount of unrecognized tax benefits that would reduce income tax expense and the effective income tax rate, if recognized, is \$546, \$410 and \$512 as of March 31, 2015, 2014 and 2013, respectively.
+Although it would be difficult to anticipate the final outcome on timing of resolution of any particular uncertain tax position, the Company anticipates that \$109 of unrecognized tax benefits will reverse during the twelve month period ending March 31, 2016 due to settlement or expiration of statute of limitations on open tax years.
+All of these benefits are expected to have an impact on the effective tax rate as they are realized.